 Let's get right down to it: Do meta descriptions matter?
 Yes!

-Our latest deep dive takes a look into exactly what meta descriptions are and why meta descriptions are important.
+Let's take a deep dive into exactly what meta descriptions are and why they're important.
 We’ll also show how to apply these SEO best practices to your website.

 What is a Meta Description?